msalehisedeh/flexible-table/README.md

 We are using "into-pipes" library. to see available formatting options, please follow what is supported by the library.

-## Features
-* Responsive
-* map any part of your data to a column in the table
-* Pagination enabled / disabled
-* Indexing enabled / disabled
-* Expand / Collapse rows
-* Configure any column to sort content
-* Configure any column to show / hide
-* Configure any column to format content
-* Configure any column to reorder by drag/drop
-* Configure any column to filter content

 ## Attributes (FlexibleTableComponent)
 | Attribute          |Description                                 |